irBags/Project-P3OL-compatible-software/README.md

-# Re-AOL server information:
+# P3OL server information:
-An AOL® (America Online) server written in Python (3.10) focusing on the 16/32-bit AOL® 3.0 client versions - for the time being.
+An AOL® (America Online®) server written in Python (3.10) focusing on the 16/32-bit AOL® 3.0 client versions - for the time being.
 > AOL® versions 4+ integration is planned for the future.
 >
 > **Currently closed source.**